WGenerato/A-Smart-Parking-Lot-/README.md

 The main window after running the application. <br />
 ---
 <img width="1027" alt="Screenshot 2023-09-23 183103" src="https://github.com/WGenerato/A-Smart-Parking-Lot-/assets/105020983/edb7be87-f901-4915-a932-a277d3c50cf9">
-When "Initiate Entrance" is clicked, a window with number dial will appear and prompt the user to enter the time their vehicle will be parked. <br />
+When "Initiate Entrance" is clicked, a window with a number dial will appear and prompt the user to enter the time their vehicle will be parked. <br />
 ---
 <img width="1024" alt="Screenshot 2023-09-23 183147" src="https://github.com/WGenerato/A-Smart-Parking-Lot-/assets/105020983/e4835e40-7b90-4600-adf1-092c6e57f7eb">
 The dial changes the value each time by 1.
 The chosen time interval here is 5 hours. <br />